-The recovery from the pandemic continued this year as we looked to address higher than usual vacancies at Ross House caused by changes to the workplace dynamic, with many organisations opting to increase work from home arrangements.
-All vacant tenancy spaces have now been filled on levels 1-4 and there are even some organisations on a waiting list for tenancy space.
-Meeting room usage has continued its recovery; however, demand is still significantly behind pre-pandemic levels.
+RHA Chairperson Christine McAuslan has decided to step down this year from the role The recovery from the pandemic continued this year as we looked after 6-years.
+Christine was elected Deputy Chairperson in 2013, stepping into the to address higher than usual vacancies at Ross House caused by Chairpersons role 4-years later in 2017.
+Christine and I have worked very closely over changes to the workplace dynamic, with many organisations opting these last 10-years, through some difficult times in the height of the pandemic and in to increase work from home arrangements.
+All vacant tenancy working through disagreements on both the committee and in the community over the spaces have now been filled on levels 1-4 and there are even best way to tackle Ross House's financial sustainability.
+I thank her for her support and friendship over these many years. some organisations on a waiting list for tenancy space.
+Meeting room usage has continued its recovery; however, demand is still There were some staffing changes this year with Membership & Tenancy Officer significantly behind pre-pandemic levels.